seanox/xml-micro-exchange-js/manual/api-options.md

 ###  HTTP/1.0 400 Bad Request
 - Storage header is invalid, 1 - 64 characters (0-9A-Z_) are expected
 - XPath is missing or malformed
+- XPath is used from PATH_INFO, not the request URI

 ### HTTP/1.0 404 Resource Not Found
 - Storage does not exist